 12. Rocky Mountain National Park

 But you can avoid deep snows by keeping to the lower elevations on the eastern side.
 For high-country camping and backpacking, you’ll need winter weather gear.

-Cold weather and snow aside, the breathtaking mountain scenery is worth making the trip, especially as there are no crowds.
+Cold weather and snow aside, the breathtaking mountain scenery is worth making the trip, too, especially as there are no crowds.
 Even short hikes will make you feel like you’re the only tiny human in these majestic ranges.

-Every square inch of this massive park will make a photograph worthy of a magazine even if you take it from the car.
+Every square inch of this massive park will make a photograph worthy of a magazine, even if you take it from the car.
 Rocky Mountain National Park weather in November rarely has the big snowfalls like in the deep winter months.

 Big, blue skies, solitude, and abundant wildlife make this national park a delight to visit with a tour like this one.
 Complete your visit with a stay in Estes Park, a charming mountain community with great lodging and restaurants.

 13. Cuyahoga Valley National Park

-One of the amazing national parks to visit in the fall is the unsung gorgeous acreage located in the middle of the US in Ohio.
+One of the amazing national parks to visit in the fall is the unsung gorgeous acreage in the middle of the US in Ohio.
 In November, Cuyahoga Valley National Park comes alive when the larch and witch hazel turn golden.

 What makes Cuyahoga Valley one of the best parks to visit in November is how easily accessible it is from anywhere in the Midwest.
 It offers abundant walking, running, and biking trails and is a birder’s paradise.
 There are many waterfalls to explore, the Everett Covered Bridge is Instagrammable, and the fall foliage in November practically glows with glorious color.

 From majestic snow-covered mountain peaks to the stark drama of desert landscapes, these best national parks to visit in November refuse to be defined by their summer traffic and temperatures.

 See a whole new side to them with an off-season visit.
-With their peaceful trails, energized wildlife and inspiring fall colors, national parks in November are the best places to find some long-lost solitude.
+With their peaceful trails, energized wildlife, and inspiring fall colors, national parks in November are the best places to find long-lost solitude.

 It’s an incredible way to relieve stress in yourself and on the land.
-And as a nation, our national parks system represents a time when Americans came together in the best way possible to offer each other, and future generations, unspoiled spaces where conservation, hospitality and friendship always prevail.
+And as a nation, our national parks system represents a time when Americans came together in the best way possible to offer each other and future generations.
+In these unspoiled spaces, conservation, hospitality, and friendship always prevail.

-- 16 Best Lakes in Minnesota (Ranked!)
+- Best Lakes in Minnesota (Ranked!)

 - A 5-Day Yellowstone Itinerary You’ll Want to Copy

-- 15 Best Unknown Places to Visit in the U.S.
+- Best Unknown Places to Visit in the U.S.